|Full time||1 year||

 Our lectures are designed with employability in mind; expert guest speakers from companies like Santander, Barclaycard, Avios and other blue-chip organisations come to Kingston to present the latest market knowledge.

-Find out more about about studying the Marketing MSc from our students and the director of studies, Patricia Harris:
+Find out more about about studying the Marketing and Strategy MSc from our students and the director of studies, Patricia Harris:

 No background in business is required, but you will need to have a strong interest in marketing.